| Updated 28.05.2024 | Languages: EN, FR, CZ, PL |

 # Server location and operator.

-website: <WEBSITE_IF_AVAILABLE>
+# website:

 # Administrative contacts.

-#admin_simplex: SimpleX address
+# admin_simplex: SimpleX address

-admin_email: <EMAIL>
+# admin_email:

 # admin_pgp: